shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 mathjax: true
 ---

-In my quest to develop a wide range of interesting benchmarks for [`mpl`](https://github.com/mpllang/mpl) (including for example the *seam-carver* I described in my
+In my quest to develop a range of interesting benchmarks for [`mpl`](https://github.com/mpllang/mpl) (including for example the *seam-carver* I described in my
 [previous post]({% post_url 2020-07-29-seam-carve %})), I found myself